50 Call Centre Training Tips

 I think all managers find they need to listen, and the type of listening you do and how you respond can both be forms of coaching.

 Communication is an integral part of being a manager and how you communicate can form a key part of coaching.
 Coaching doesn’t have to be a formal meeting at regular intervals.
-Coaching conversations can take place anywhere, any time, for any length of time.
-In fact, sometimes the most effective coaching conversations can be the shortest.

 In the areas of people skills and team working, it may be useful to partner with other similar-sized companies in the same area as you.
 Staff from each company could attend, with costs being shared proportionately.

-17. Provide a library
+28. Provide a Library

 Provide a library of books and DVDs that people can use to increase their knowledge in their spare time.
 The company could make an initial investment and the collection could then be grown through setting up your own version of BookCrossings.